TommyLau/msb2txt/README.md

 ## How It Works

-The script extracts text from MSB files by:
+The MSB extractor works by:
-1. Reading the MSB file header to find the text offset
+1. Reading the MSB file header to identify file format and version
-2. Parsing the binary data from the text offset
+2. Parsing the entry table to find text locations
-3. Interpreting bytes according to Mages engine format:
-   - Bytes ≥ 0x80 are treated as characters (16-bit big-endian values)
-   - Bytes < 0x80 are treated as commands (like character names, ruby text, etc.)
+3. Reading character codes based on game version (16-bit or 32-bit)
-4. Mapping character codes to actual characters using the font data (by subtracting 0x8000)
+4. Converting character codes to actual text using font mapping data
-5. Replacing player name commands with names from the name.txt file
+5. Handling special commands like player name substitution
 6. Outputting the extracted text to a file

 ## Supported Commands